Birth of the Balancer

 The energy spreads out as it reaches the top of the room, and rains down upon us.

-Without effort, Balshown and I start drifting around the room, through the air, on the energy web that is suddenly there.
+Without effort, Balshown and I start drifting around the room, through the air, on the energy web that is suddenly unmasked.

 I wonder how Balshown is, but I can’t manage to ask.